Skip to content

 1. Log in as a superuser

-3. Press Ctrl+Shift+E to toggle edit mode
+3. Press Ctrl+Shift+E

 Edit mode activated

-Edit mode activated with translatable strings highlighted
+Edit mode highlights all translatable strings on the page.

 Try the demo app